Samuel-16/Questioning-program-c-rewrite/readme.md

 A line of shell script has been included named `export.sh` to compile the C program and save it to the parent directory.

-# Querks of C learned
+# Quirks of C learned

 - A 'char' is simply a one byte integer.
-Utf-8 used multiple bytes for non ascii characters, so characters like `'ア'` would actually take up multiple characters.
+Utf-8 used multiple bytes for non ASCII characters, so characters like `'ア'` would actually take up multiple 'characters'.
 - Structs cannot be given default values.
-A constant needs to be used to initalise them.
+A constant needs to be used to initialise them.
 - Unlike arrays, structs can be passed by value.